Misakihime21/UE_PlatformGame/README.md

 - checkpoint sound;

 - jumps aren't working properly  - maybe waiting for animation to stop; \\cant jump from running
-- use text from sounds for the basics quest - it looks nice;

 - Shinbi's attack bug sometimes and doesn't reset
 - Gideon turning when is attacked in the back